-In this series, Sharesies asks investors from all walks of life to chat about what it was like to make their first ever investment.
+In this series, we ask investors from all walks of life to chat about what it was like to make their first ever investment.
 We spoke to Sam Fernando, who started his investment journey on Sharesies!

 When Sam heard whispers about Sharesies, the start-up making investment easy, his first thought was “where do I sign up?”

 The 29-year-old Wellingtonian saw Sharesies as a way to dip a toe in the stock market, without doing hours of research.

 As the creator of his own start-up Polanyio, specialising in machine learning for Government and industry, he wanted to support fellow entrepreneurs.

 Investment of a generation